 Step 5: Water the lawn

 You should water your lawn after leveling to allow the newly added soil to settle.
-Watering also helps with the germination of grass seed.
+Watering also helps with the germination of grass seeds.
 It helps grow the new grass in the bald and patchy lawn areas.

 You should avoid walking on the ground level for a couple of days not to let the ground be compressed.